Subscribe for our FREE 30 minute meals book!

 Whisk all remaining ingredients for the sauce together in a bowl.
 Set aside.
 Chop the onion, peppers, and mince the garlic and ginger.

-Add to a pan with 1 tbsp oil and saute for about 5 minutes or until the onion is translucent.
+Add to a pan with 1 tablespoon of oil and saute for about 5 minutes or until the onion is translucent.
 Add in the sauce and stir together.

 Give the arrowroot mixture a quick stir and add that in and stir.
 When it starts bubbling, quickly add the chickpeas and stir to coat them in the sauce.